 On this trip a local environmental group hosted my meeting.
 It arranged visits with local people and to special places tourist miss.
-By talking with residents and seeing places they go, it helped me to understand why people are enticed to make their lives in that part of the world.
+By talking with residents and seeing places they go, it helped me to understand why people are entited to make their lives in that part of the world.

-It was on that trip that this State of the Coast Report was hatched.
-What we needed, I concluded, was a report that would help visitors and residents learn how to celebrate the rich natural and cultural heritage of the NC coast.
+It was on that trip that Our Coast was hatched.
+What we needed, I concluded, was a publication that would help visitors and residents learn how to celebrate the rich natural and cultural heritage of the N.C. coast.
+We tried with our annual State of the Coast Report in 2010.
+It was so well received that we decided to launch Our Coast this year as an annual summer publication.